OpenGenus/cosmos/guides/coding_style/c++/README.md

 };
 ```

-### Member initializer list
+### Member Initializer List
-When declaring a constructor, use member initializer list to initialize class members.
+When declaring a constructor, use a member initializer list to initialize class members.

 ```C++
 class Example